Zirias/xmoji/TRANSLATE.md

 repository and create your local branch (same as above with `Zirias` instead of `__JohnDoe__`).

+### Obtain translated emoji names

+First navigate to the latest release (at the time of writing `release-45`) of the [Unicode CLDR](https://github.com/unicode-org/cldr).
+From the tree (there's a link on the release page), fetch the `xy.xml` files from `common/annotations` and `common/annotationsDerived` and place them in the respective directories in `src/bin/xmoji/contrib/cldr`.

 ### Add the new language

 In `src/bin/xmoji/xmoji.mk`, add `xy` to the `xmoji_LANGUAGES` variable.